evernost/gangQin_playLight/README.md

-# gangQin_playLight
+# PlayLight for gangQin
-A custom made LED light strip extension for the gangQin app.
+This repository contains the hardware design project for the LED light strip that goes with the gangQin app.